machine-detonation/F7DAA0/README.md

 ## other / extra

-the name Appl(e) Pie is a reference to my PHIGHT!sona (phighting! persona/self insert I think)
+- the name Appl(e) Pie is a reference to my PHIGHT!sona (phighting! persona/self insert I think) with the same name

+-